US Supreme Court tackles religious bias claim against Postal Service

 By Andrew Chung

-WASHINGTON, April 18 (Reuters) - The U.S. Supreme Court on Tuesday is set to hear an evangelical Christian former mail carrier's claim of religious discrimination against the U.S. Postal Service after he was disciplined for refusing to work on Sundays in a case that could make it harder for employers to deny religious accommodations.
+WASHINGTON, April 18 (Reuters) - U.S. Supreme Court justices on Tuesday appeared ready to bolster the ability of employees to obtain accommodations at work for their religious practices in a case involving an evangelical Christian former mail carrier's claim of discrimination against the U.S. Postal Service.

+The nine justices heard oral arguments in an appeal by Gerald Groff, a former mail carrier in Pennsylvania who was disciplined by the Postal Service after repeatedly failing to show up for assigned work shifts on Sundays, when he observes the Sabbath.
+While the justices signaled sympathy toward the issue of obtaining accommodations for religious reasons, they did not seem willing to automatically rule in Groff's favor.

-The nine justices are due to hear oral arguments in an appeal by Gerald Groff, a former mail carrier in Pennsylvania.
-Lower courts threw out Groff's lawsuit, finding that the Postal Service's refusal to exempt him from delivering mail on Sundays, when he observes the Sabbath, did not violate federal anti-discrimination law because it would place too much hardship on his co-workers and employer.
+Lower courts threw out Groff's lawsuit, finding that the Postal Service's refusal to exempt him from Sunday deliveries did not violate federal anti-discrimination law because it would place too much hardship on his co-workers and employer.

+Some justices emphasized the "common ground" between Groff's attorneys and President Joe Biden's administration that businesses cannot deny accommodations under a federal anti-discrimination called Title VII of the Civil Rights Act of 1964 as easily as a decades-old Supreme Court precedent might suggest.

+Under Title VII, which prohibits employment discrimination based on religion and other factors including race, sex and national origin, employers must make allowances for a worker's religious observance or practices unless that would cause the business "undue hardship."

 The Supreme Court, with its 6-3 conservative majority, has a track record of expanding religious rights, often siding with Christian plaintiffs.
 Groff's case gives the court another chance to rule for a plaintiff claiming religious bias.